Explanation of Course Numbers

 INTM 6211.
 Practical Application of Integrative Medicine II.
 3 Credits.

 Incorporation of health promotion with disease prevention and advocating for healthy lifestyles and preventive medicine practices.
 Evidence-based clinical reasoning for the evaluation and management of problems common to outpatient care.
-Restricted to students in integrative medicine programs.
+Restricted to students in the integrative medicine program.
+Prerequisites: INTM 6210.

 INTM 6212.
 Clinical Research in Integrative Medicine.
 3 Credits.

 Application of clinical knowledge and continued development of clinical reasoning through literature review, Good Clinical Practice (GCP), and peer review.
 Students develop a research protocol on a domain of integrative health care practice.
-Restricted to students in integrative medicine programs.
+Restricted to students in integrative medicine program.
+Prerequisites: INTM 6200 and INTM 6201.

 INTM 6213.
 Clinical Approaches in Integrative Medicine.
 3 Credits.